Go Ad-Free

 logoThe People's Perspective on Medicine

-Pulling an all-nighter has worse consequences for chronic insomniacs than for people who normally sleep well.
-What can you do to get to sleep?
+All-nighters have worse consequences for chronic insomniacs than for people who normally sleep well.
+Are there natural ways to get to sleep?

 People who usually have trouble getting to sleep often complain about impaired daytime function.
-Researchers haven’t been able to document that such chronic insomniacs actually do worse than people who sleep normally.
-Consequently, they have assumed that perhaps the problem was more perceived than real.
+For a long time, researchers couldn’t document that such chronic insomniacs actually do worse than people who sleep normally.
+Consequently, they assumed that perhaps the problem was more perceived than real.
+Research called that assumption into question.
+No wonder many readers are searching for natural, effective approaches to getting the sleep they need.

 How Do Chronic Insomniacs Deal With a Night of No Sleep?

-Recently, however, investigators conducted a study that really shone a spotlight on the trouble with sleep-onset insomnia.
+One study really shone a spotlight on the trouble with sleep-onset insomnia.
 The scientists had people stay up all night and then tested them the next day (Nature and Science of Sleep, online Dec.
 11, 2019).
 Those who reported chronic problems falling asleep had terrible performance after staying awake overnight.
 Volunteers of the same age who reported normal sleep patterns were not nearly as impaired as the chronic insomniacs.
+It seems as if the harm from sleep deprivation might accumulate night after night.

 The lead researcher remarked: